 How to Stop Rabbits From Eating Hostas

 When you’re fighting an ongoing battle with the rabbits over your hosta plants, you realize that you’ll try just about everything to deter them.
 However, what works well for some people may not work so well for others.
-This is why I’m going to give you a large list of tips, tricks, formulas, and advice you can arm yourself with and try on your own rabbit infestation.
+Therefore, I’m going to give you an extensive list of tips, tricks, formulas, and advice you can arm yourself with and try on your own rabbit infestation.

 The very first thing you want to do is clean up your yard or garden area.
 It’s easy to let brush pile up, leaves blow around, or weeds to get out of control, but these are all areas for rabbits to hide, eat, and make themselves at home.
 So, take a weekend or an hour or two every day and go out and tidy up the yard.
 Keep the weeds pulled, the grass mowed, and the bushes or shrubbery neat.
 This will remove a lot of the temptation for the rabbits to stick around.

 Another thing you want to do is block the rabbit’s access points underneath your porch or outbuildings.
 This is a prime spot for them to make a den, settle down, and have baby rabbits.
 If they do, your hostas are in even bigger danger.
 Get chicken wire and staple it along the bottom of these areas to create a barrier where the rabbits can’t go through.
-You may want to bury it a few inches in the ground so they don’t dig under it.
+Bury it a few inches in the ground if possible, so they don’t dig under it.

 If the rabbits don’t meet the requirements above, you will need a permit to shoot or trap them.
 You’ll have to get a nuisance wild animal control permit, or you’ll have to wait until rabbit season officially opens.
 Once you trap the rabbits, you have 24 hours to euthanize them or take them to another location and let them go.